 Once installed, the acoustical team assessed noise levels in the 56 decibel range, resulting in a 30+ percent reduction in noise levels.

 Additional requirements were to utilize a product that the local community felt was aesthetically-complementary to the surroundings, and products with sufficient durability to hold up to extreme wind speeds along the Florida coast.

 What is RetroSorb Sound Absorptive Panels?

 These non-corrosive all-aluminum sound absorbing panels are designed for outdoor use, and will convert existing sound-reflective structures like buildings into fully sound-absorptive surfaces.
 These lightweight, powder-coated enclosure panels finish the walls are easy to install.

 RetroSorb panels have a noise reduction coefficient of 1.05, ranking them amongst the best outdoor sound barrier treatments in the world.

 How Does the SonaGuard Noise Barrier System Work?

-The 100% absorptive SonaGuard sound wall panels are made of pultruded fiberglass and are non-corrosive and lightweight.
+The 100% absorptive SonaGuard fiberglass wall panels are made of pultruded fiberglass and are non-corrosive and lightweight.
 SonaGuard panels have been designed and engineered to withstand any wind load in North America, including the hurricane-level loads of Miami-Dade specifications.

-The fiberglass wall panels are also non-conductive and have a Class A Fire Rating.
+The fiberglass panels are also non-conductive and have a Class A Fire Rating.

 Why Use Two Kinds of Noise Treatments?

 When a noise source like secondary power generation systems are located adjacent to building structures, you have two types of generator sound enclosure paths:

 - Direct noise from the source itself